 After you’ve selected a REALTOR®, it’s time for the fun part – house shopping!
 Here are the questions to ask a REALTOR® when buying a house.

 How Old Is The Roof?

-Replacing a roof can cost anywhere from $2,000 – $12,000 or more.
+Replacing a roof can cost anywhere from $2,000 to $12,000 or more.
 It’s important to know the exact condition of a roof before buying a house.
-Get as many details as you can, including:
+Get as many details as possible, including:

-- Type of roof: Roofs are made in several different styles and from a variety of materials.
-Make sure you know what kind of roof maintenance demands you’re getting and what the maintenance costs might be.
+- Type of roof: Roofs are made in several different styles and from various Make sure you know what kind of roof maintenance demands you’re getting and what the maintenance costs might be.